-The first step is to acknowledge how you feel when you’re engulfed by loneliness.
+The first step is to acknowledge the feelings that are driving your actions.
 Feel the pain of the longing, the need for acceptance and approval, and stay with it.
 Let any emotions surface – anger, sadness, tears.

 Just like an alcoholic, it’s full abstinence from all affairs

 You’d benefit from therapeutic support to help you work through the roller coaster of emotions that will undoubtedly surface.